Graduate

 Dissertation: The candidate is required to complete and defend a book-length research project that makes an original and significant contribution to the field.

 Competitive assistantships may be available for those who can teach one of the 11 languages offered by the Department of Modern Languages.
 Scholarships are awarded for applicants who start in the fall.
 Very few funding opportunities are available for spring entrants.
+Department assistantships provide a stipend that covers some or all of the tuition and non-residency fee, if applicable, for regular semesters, and subsidized health insurance.

 Additional assistance may be available from other entities on campus, depending on the student's expertise.